-Carolina jessamine, Gelsemium sempervirens, is a native, evergreen, vine with beautiful green foliage and gorgeous yellow flowers.
-It is in the Gelsemiaceae, or trumpet flower, family and was formerly classified in the Loganiaceae family.
+Carolina jessamine (Gelsemium sempervirens) is in the Gelsemiaceae, or trumpet flower, family and was formerly classified in the Loganiaceae family.

 Some of its common names include yellow jasmine, Carolina jasmine, Carolina yellow jasmine, evening trumpet flower, woodbine, poor man’s rope and yellow jessamine.
 Gelsomino means jasmine and sempervirens means always green.